erazorrr/rpg/README.md

 ![Game screenshot](screenshot.png)

 ## How to launch
-Run the appropriate version from the `build` folder.
+Run the appropriate version from the GitHub's "Releases" section.

 ### Hot to build it yourself
 - `npm run build`